 11. Refuse Single-Use Plastic and Recycle

-Plastic has a high carbon footprint throughout its lifecycle, which can be reduced to an extent through recycling.
+Not only does plastic cause a massive waste problem it also has a high carbon footprint throughout its lifecycle.
+But it can be reduced to an extent through recycling.

 For more helpful tips read our 20 hacks for an eco-friendly house